 For the purpose of this pragma, interpolation of precompiled regular expressions (i.e., the result of gr//) is not considered variable interpolation.
 Thus:

 '''

 /foo${pat}bar/

 '''

-is allowed if \$pat is a precompiled regular expression, even if \$pat contains (? { ... }) assertions.
+is allowed if pat is a precompiled regular expression, even if pat contains (pat) assertions or (pat) subexpressions.

 'debug' mode